Fra Angelico’s Annunciation

 As we’ve noted in earlier articles, it was common to include references to Christ death in the paintings related to his birth.
 In the same way, it was also common for artist to look back, back to where the whole story started.
 Why was a Savior needed?
 Why did God need to come as a baby to save His people?
 Adam and Eve brought sin into the world, their story is a key element in the nativity story.

-On an Art History side note, the altarpiece contained four additional paintings in the predella, or base.
+On an Art History side note, the altarpiece contained seven additional paintings in the predella, or base.
 These were small pictures meant to praise the virgin.
 On one of these, Mary’s visit to Elizabeth, we have the first identifiable landscape in Italian painting.
 It is the view of Lake Trasimeno, that would be seen from Cortona.

 E.H.
 Gombrich, The Story of Art.
 (New York, Phaidon Press, 2016)